-Caitlin Pabst is an attorney and the managing partner at Element Law Group, PLLC.
-Caitlin grew-up in the Adirondack Mountains of upstate New York, and later moved to Chicago, Illinois where she graduated from the University of Illinois at Champaign-Urbana in 2011 with her B.S. in political science.
-Caitlin went on to earn her law degree from The John Marshall Law School of University of Illinois at Chicago in 2014.
-Caitlin moved to Montana in 2016 and then joined ELG in 2018.
-Caitlin’s practice primarily focuses on family law (i.e., divorce, legal separation, parenting disputes, domestic violence, paternity disputes, adoption, guardianship, etc.), collaborative law, estate planning and civil litigation.
+Caitlin Pabst is the managing attorney at Element Law Group, PLLC.
+Caitlin grew-up in the Adirondack Mountains of upstate New York, and later moved to Chicago, Illinois where she graduated from the University of Illinois, Champaign-Urbana in 2011 with her B.A. in political science.
+Caitlin went on to earn her law degree from The John Marshall Law School at University of Illinois, Chicago in 2014.
+Caitlin moved to Montana in 2016 and joined Element in 2018.
+Caitlin’s family law experience includes divorce, legal separation, parenting disputes, child support, spousal support, domestic violence, adoption, guardianships and conservatorships.

 Caitlin is passionate about helping clients navigate and resolve their complex legal issues.
-She takes great care in how she approaches her cases, especially because the outcome of the case will have a direct and lasting impact on the family dynamic.
+She takes great care in how she approaches her cases, especially because the outcome of the case often has a direct and lasting impact on the family dynamic.

 Connor Smith is a family law attorney based in Helena, Montana.
 A biology graduate from Carroll College, Connor absconded to California for law school, where he earned his Juris Doctor from Chapman University, Fowler School of Law.
 At Chapman, Connor studied under professors who are now deceased or have been referred for disbarment.
 While in law school, Connor took classes on family law, domestic violence protection.
 He also re-opened a campus chapter of the National Lawyers Guild, and he remains a member-at-large in good standing.
 Despite his best efforts to the contrary, Connor earned his law degree and joined the Montana State Bar Association later that same year.